ToyokoLabs/SBG/README.md

 This repository has information related to Conformational Space of Short Pepetides project.
 Where we calculated the structure of all peptides up to 5 Amino Acid, using Amber.

 List of publications of the SBG group: http://ufq.unq.edu.ar/sbg/publications.html

+For more information on the data format please check the [manifiest file](https://github.com/ToyokoLabs/SBG/blob/master/data/manifest.md).